 - Inspirational use of the Welsh Language

-This award is for teachers or other staff who have inspired pupils and colleagues to use and enjoy the Welsh language.
-Nominees could work in English medium, bi-lingual and Welsh medium settings.
+This award is for teachers or other staff who have inspired pupils and colleagues in their school to use and enjoy the Welsh language.
+Nominees could work in English medium, bi-lingual and Welsh medium schools.
 They could use classroom learning, collaboration with colleagues and outside bodies or other innovative approaches.

 - Outstanding New Teacher